Rivalry with U.S. heats up with new Chinese supercarrier

-Pentagon officials say they are confident the new Gerald R. Ford-class of Navy supercarriers will dominate in any conflict with an adversary, but China is rapidly constructing its own carrier and is eager to join the “supercarrier arms race” to project power well beyond its territorial waters.
+Pentagon officials say they are confident that the new Gerald R. Ford class of Navy supercarriers would dominate in any conflict, but China is rapidly constructing its own carrier and is eager to join the “supercarrier arms race” to project power well beyond its territorial waters.

 After a troubled debut, the first-in-class USS Gerald R. Ford aircraft carrier is undergoing final testing and maintenance checks as it prepares for its maiden deployment as early as next year.
-China has been paying close attention and is now working on its own state-of-the-art supercarrier at the Jiangnan shipyard near Shanghai.
+China has been paying close attention and is working on its own state-of-the-art supercarrier at the Jiangnan Shipyard near Shanghai.

-Pentagon officials often refer to China as their primary “pacing challenge” and analysts say the new “flattop,” known as Type-003, marks another leap forward in the country’s advance as a naval power.
+Pentagon officials often refer to China as their primary “pacing challenge,” and analysts say the new “flattop,” known as Type-003, marks another leap forward in the country’s advance as a naval power.

-The People’s Liberation Army Navy (PLAN) began construction on its second domestically-built carrier in 2018.
-The Type-003 won’t be powered by nuclear reactors, unlike American aircraft carriers.
-But it will be able to launch fighters with a catapult system, like the U.S., rather than a ramp used by most other carrier-capable navies.
+The People’s Liberation Army navy began construction on its second domestically built carrier in 2018.
+Unlike American aircraft carriers, the Type-003 won’t be powered by nuclear reactors.
+But like the U.S., it will be able to launch fighters with a catapult system rather than a ramp that most other carrier-capable navies use.

 “This is a significant improvement from hulls one and two,” said retired Rear Adm.
 Mark Montgomery, who commanded the Japan-based USS George Washington carrier strike group.
 “China is closing the gap technologically with the United States, with the exception of nuclear propulsion.”

 Adm.
-Montgomery, now with the Foundation for Defense of Democracies, said it will take the PLAN a “significant” amount of time to develop the air wing — the fighters and support aircraft assigned to the carrier — and create the kind of crucial cohesion necessary for any fighting unit.
+Montgomery, now with the Foundation for Defense of Democracies, said it will take the Chinese navy a significant amount of time to develop the air wing — the fighters and support aircraft assigned to the carrier — and create the crucial cohesion necessary for any fighting unit.

 “That is a hard process to replicate except through learned behavior,” he said.
 “It is going to take years of development to get that ship-airwing integration down.”

-The USS Gerald Ford and the supercarriers that will follow will replace the Nimitz-class carriers that have played a prominent role in crises and conflicts around the world for more than 40 years.
-They will carry the Navy’s most advanced aircraft, such as the F-35C Lightning II, along with integrating future manned and unmanned aircraft with minimal alteration to the ship’s design or construction, officials said.
+The USS Gerald Ford and the supercarriers that follow will replace the Nimitz-class carriers, which have played prominent roles in crises and conflicts around the world for more than 40 years.
+They will carry the Navy‘s most advanced aircraft, such as the F-35C Lightning II, and will integrate future manned and unmanned aircraft with minimal alteration to the ship’s design or construction, officials said.

 With the exception of its propulsion system, the size of Beijing’s Type-003 and its ability to launch aircraft with a catapult puts it in the same category as a Nimitz-class carrier — still the backbone of the U.S. fleet, said retired Navy Capt.
 James E. Fanell, a former senior intelligence officer for China at the Office of Naval Intelligence.
-And the Chinese profited mightily from American technology in the process.
+The Chinese profited mightily from American technology in the process.

-China’s “theft of our secrets has given them both a financial and time advantage in catching up and even in surpassing American military power,” said Capt.
+China‘s “theft of our secrets has given them both a financial and time advantage in catching up and even in surpassing American military power,” said Capt.
 Fanell, now a fellow at the Geneva Center for Security Policy in Switzerland.
-“The PLAN has achieved in one decade what it took America 100 years to accomplish.”
+“The [PLA navy] has achieved in one decade what it took America 100 years to accomplish.”

-Analysts say China could have close to 10 aircraft carriers by mid-century, or even sooner if they use their carrier-capable shipyards in Shanghai and Dalian for round-the-clock production.
-Richard Fisher, a senior fellow for Asian military affairs at the International Assessment and Strategy Center, said aircraft carriers will be an essential tool for the Chinese regime as it pursues President Xi Jinping’s goal of military preeminence and political dominance by mid-century.
+Analysts say China could have close to 10 aircraft carriers by midcentury, particularly if they use their carrier-capable shipyards in Shanghai and Dalian for round-the-clock production.
+Richard Fisher, a senior fellow for Asian military affairs at the International Assessment and Strategy Center, said aircraft carriers will be essential tools for the Chinese regime as it pursues President Xi Jinping’s goal of military preeminence and political dominance by midcentury.

 China “may require as many as 20 carrier battle groups to achieve global hegemony and military containment of the United States,” Mr. Fisher said.